MauroRC1990/AutomationTest/README.md

 The project consists of 10-20 cases executed with TestNG, which represent user interactions with the website.
 Souch interactions include:

-* Logging in (with one and two browsers in parallel)
+* Logging in (with one and two browsers in parallel and choosing a browser)
 * Logging out
 * Adding an employee
 * Removing an employee